-You’ll know that I’m all for taking your yoga business online but when it comes to growing your local community, yoga events are the best place to start.
+You’ll know that I’m all for taking your yoga business online!
+But when it comes to growing your local community, yoga events are the best place to start.

 But even if you’re not yet considering teaching online [here’s what you need to get started!], hosting yoga events can help you to quickly grow your community, expand your network and make money!

-Today I’m sharing strategies that I used to sell out at least twenty yoga suppers and multiple “themed” yoga events in London during the first two years of running my yoga business, Good Yoga Life.
+Today I’m sharing strategies that I used to sell out twenty yoga suppers and multiple “themed” yoga events in London during the first two years of running my yoga business, Good Yoga Life.

 Working with partners to create, host and promote events is one of the BEST ways to get known and sell out your event.